MaaSecLab/Library/A_Gentle_Introduction_to_REV/README.md

 # Notes

 When talking about specifics of assembly, and the ISA is not specified assume that it is x86-64.
 In the first few chapters we specify it, but this is not the case in further chapters.

+Most source code snippets will be in written in C. It's what most apps use and the language I like the most, fight me.